Top Dayton Ohio Rap Artist

-A young artist out of Trotwood, a small neighborhood on the West Side of Dayton, has all the talents in the world to become the next star to rise from the state of Ohio.
+A young artist coming out of the city of Trotwood, a small neighborhood on the West Side of Dayton, has all the talents in the world to become the next star to rise from the state of Ohio.
 In this short interview with Boogie Woods, he breaks down his path into becoming the artist he is today together with his upbringing in Dayton, Ohio.
 Already with a sizeable following online, as well a hit song with the track “Chosen One,” which has gained thousands of views in one month, Boogie Woods’ talents has all the abilities to reach the top of the rap game.

 The music scene right now, it’s a good little buzz growing in the city on the music side as I keep my ears to the ground and to the streets.
 The music scene for sure is growing.

-Well, Dayton, if you ask anybody from Dayton they would say they hate it here, but it is not that bad.
-There is not too much going on, it’s pretty boring.
+Boogie Woods: Well, Dayton, if you ask anybody from Dayton they would say they hate it here, but it is not that bad.
+There is not too much going on.
+It’s pretty boring.
 So, growing up in Dayton you pretty much have to make your own fun, make your own events, and make your own experiences.
 That all comes from who you surround yourself by and who you are surrounded by.

 It really molds you depending on what part of Dayton grew up in.
 I grew up in the ‘Wood, Trotwood, the West Side of Dayton.
 So, I grew up with a lot of good people, my boys Chop, DP, Swayve, my sister Zee.
 It is what you make it, you are your environment when you grow up around it.

-Growing up where I grew up, I grew up in a real small town on the West Side [Trotwood], so everybody kinds of knows everybody and everything is relatively close.
-So, I could walk to the high school from my crib and back, but in between there was a mom and pop shop called Broadway Café.
+Boogie Woods: Growing up where I grew up, I grew up in a real small town on the West Side [Trotwood], so everybody kinds of knows everybody and everything is relatively close.
+So, I could walk to the high school from my crib and back.
+In between there was a mom and pop shop called Broadway Café.
 If you went to the high school you knew about Broadway Café.

 You coming home from school and get you some chili cheese fries, get you a little soda can out of the vending machine, and that’s going to be your after school snack.
 So, that’s the best memory I have.
 Just that commute back and forth from school with your homies growing up.